Moist Lemon Blueberry Loaf With Sour Cream

 - dash of pure vanilla extract

-- Optional: Lemon zest to sprinkle on top
+- Optional Garnish: Lemon zest to sprinkle on top

 Instructions

-- COMBINE DRY INGREDIENTS: (except sugar) Whisk together flour, baking powder and salt in large mixing bowl.
+- COMBINE DRY INGREDIENTS: (except sugar) Whisk together flour, baking powder and salt in large mixing bowl.1 1/2 cups all-purpose flour (Note 1), 2 teaspoon baking powder, 1/2 teaspoon salt

-- COMBINE WET INGREDIENTS AND SUGAR: In a medium separate bowl, mix together sour cream eggs, sugar, lemon zest, vanilla and oil.
+- COMBINE WET INGREDIENTS AND SUGAR: In a medium separate bowl, whisk sour cream eggs, sugar, lemon zest, vanilla and oil until smooth.1 cup sour cream, 1 cup sugar, 3 large eggs, 1 tablespoon lemon zest, 1/2 teaspoon vanilla extract, 1/2 cup vegetable or canola oil

-- COMBINE INGREDIENTS FROM BOTH BOWLS: Add wet mixture to dry ingredients and combine with whisk.
-Gently fold in the blueberries mixed with flour.
+- COMBINE INGREDIENTS FROM BOTH BOWLS: Add wet mixture to dry ingredients and combine with whisk just until flour disappears.
+Don't overmix or the loaf will be dense.
+Gently fold in the blueberries dusted in flour with a spatula.

 - BAKE: Pour batter into greased/floured prepared pan.
 Bake on middle rack for about 50-70 minutes.
+A glass loaf pan will take longer than metal.
 Since ovens vary, start checking at 50 minutes.
 If toothpick or tester inserted into center of loaf comes out clean, it's done.
-Rest cake for 10 minutes on rack, then remove cake from loaf pan and place it on rack over a pan or cutting board (something to catch any drips).
+Cool cake for 10 minutes on rack, then remove cake from loaf pan and place it on rack, top facing up, over a pan or cutting board (something to catch any drips if you are add the lemon syrup).

 - MAKE AND ADD GLAZE: Mix together icing sugar and fresh lemon juice in a small bowl.
 After the loaf cools, drizzle glaze over cake.
 Sprinkle with lemon zest if desired.
 Slice and serve.